DibyoExcel/Funkin-DGE-Script-AutoComplete/README.md

 # How to install extension.
 - Open Extension(Ctrl+Shift+X) in VS Code.
 - Click Tree Dots.
-- The presss "Install From VSIX"
+- Press "Install From VSIX"
 - Choose extension that you download.